Bridging of radio systems

 In many cases radio channels/talk groups from different systems needs to work together.
 For example airband channels together with ground channels on an airport or harbour channels together with marine channels in a port.

-By connecting two different radios together through the X-Link you get a permanent patch of the radio systems.
+By connecting two different radios together through the X-Link interface you get a permanent patch of the radio systems.

-- Analogue radios on VHF to UHF
+- Analogue UHF

 Small and simple to use